Infraedifice/jesseloudon.github.io/_posts/2020-02-17-OpenSource Blogging with Jekyll GitHub VSCode Part1.markdown

 I've also given you a bird's eye view of my blog setup and an end-to-end flow of events starting from content creation on my local laptop to my blog posts going live online.

-Join me for [Part 2][Part2] of this series where I'll walkthrough how you can get started with your own blog on [GitHub Pages][GitHubPages] step-by-step.
+Join me for `Part 2` of this series where I'll walkthrough how you can get started with your own blog on [GitHub Pages][GitHubPages] step-by-step.

 Cheers,
 Jesse